Do you want to start a Fitness Center business plan?

 3.1 Company Owner

-Paul Anne will be the owner and operator of Goals Inc. Paul has been an avid supporter of healthy lifestyles for all his life.
+Paul Anne will be the owner and operator of Goals Inc. Paul has been an avid supporter of healthy lifestyles all his life.
 Therefore, after completing his MBA, he decided to join his passion and degree to start Goals Inc.

-3.2 Why is Goals Inc Being Started?
+3.2 Why is Goals Inc being started?

 3.3 How the Fitness Center will be started